-- IP Address: The IP address of your router on the local area network.
+IP Address: The IP address of your router on the local area network.
 Your local area network settings are based on the address assigned here.
-For example, 192.168.0.1. - Subnet Mask: The subnet mask of your router on the local area network. - Local Domain This entry is optional.
-Enter a domain name Name: for the local network.
+For example, 192.168.0.1.

+Subnet Mask: The subnet mask of your router on the local area network.

+Local Domain Name: for the local network.
 The DHCP server will give this domain name to the computers on the LAN.
 So, for example, if you enter mynetwork.net here, and you have a PC with a name of chris, that PC will be known as chris.mynetwork.net.
-Note, however, if the router's WAN settings specify Dynamic IP Address, and the ISP's DHCP server assigns a domain name to the router, that domain name will override any name you enter here. - Enable RIP: Enable RIP if required by the ISP, if the LAN has multiple routers, or if the LAN has auto-IP devices. - RIP Operating This router supports both version 2 and mode: version 1 of the RIP specification.
+Note, however, if the router's WAN settings specify Dynamic IP Address, and the ISP's DHCP server assigns a domain name to the router, that domain name will override any name you enter here.

+Enable RIP: Enable RIP if required by the ISP, if the LAN has multiple routers, or if the LAN has auto-IP devices.

+RIP Operating This router supports both version 2 and mode: version 1 of the RIP specification.